 Hatfield Consultants’ fish and fish habitat expertise is increasingly in demand, and we are seeking an experienced Senior Fisheries Biologist to become part of our dynamic Environmental Monitoring and Assessment team.
-The position will be stationed at either Hatfield’s New Westminster office scheduled for opening in July 2019 or at the Company’s main North Vancouver location.
+The position will be stationed at either Hatfield’s New Westminster office or at the Company’s main North Vancouver location.

 The principle responsibility of the Senior Fisheries Biologist is to provide discipline lead services on multi-disciplinary environmental assessments of major industrial development projects in western and northern Canada.
 These may include open-pit and underground mining projects, hydropower developments, linear-developments (e.g., pipelines, transmission lines), and infrastructure projects (e.g., bridges).
 The successful candidate is expected to possess a high-degree of technical aptitude in environmental assessment and fisheries/aquatic sciences.
 The successful candidate will be expected to prepare proposals, manage budgets and schedules, oversee field programs and crew members, and ultimately be responsible for data and report quality as well as client satisfaction.

 - Lead in the design and implementation of fish & aquatic studies/field programs, manage field teams, and oversee the collection of fish, fish habitat, and aquatic data.

 - Recommend and implement programs for population monitoring, habitat design and effectiveness monitoring, resource planning, and risk mitigation.

 - Perform statistical analyses on fisheries data using appropriate software programs.

 - Conduct assessments and author reports that characterize fish population and habitat impacts resulting from environmental changes, human activities, and harvesting practices.

 - Provide consultation on fish protection to developers and engineers.